QuickStart templates for implementers

 QuickStart template types

-Each QuickStart template has specific features—such as account group categories—related to their specific industry.
-QuickStarts also include additional infrastructure for elements like workflows for Order Entry, Purchasing, or Inventory if you are configuring these applications.
+Each QuickStart template has specific features, such as account group categories, related to their specific industry.
+QuickStart templates also include additional infrastructure for elements like workflows for Order Entry, Purchasing, and Inventory if you're configuring these applications.

 Type Details and resources